SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

    - The inpainted areas are seamlessly blended with the original image using the mask.
    - This ensures a smooth transition between the original and inpainted regions.

 The inpainting process allows for targeted modification of specific image areas while maintaining consistency with the original image.
-This enables various applications such as object removal, background changes, and selective image editing.
+The use of self-attention and cross-attention in the U-Net enables the model to balance preserving relevant aspects of the original image while incorporating changes based on the text prompt and mask, resulting in coherent and contextually appropriate inpainting.
+The scheduler's role is crucial in orchestrating this process, managing the denoising steps, and ensuring a smooth transition between the original and inpainted areas.